Contemplate

 The Tairraz Family: A Lineage Behind the Lens

 The Tairraz family represents four generations who have literally built the visual memory of the mountain range.
 Joseph laid the foundations by creating the “Tairraz Alpine Photography” studio in 1857.
-Georges Sr. perfected the technique, and Georges Jr. took the lenses to the high altitudes.
-Then came Pierre Tairraz, a discreet heir and an obsessive perfectionist with a minimalist and geometric style like his father.
-His signature is to restore scale with figures meticulously placed like extras in the mountain, which always plays the leading role.
+Georges Sr. perfected the technique, and Georges Jr. took the lenses to high altitudes.
+Then came Pierre Tairraz, a discreet heir and an obsessive perfectionist with a minimalist and geometric style, like that of his father. with figures meticulously placed like extras in a scene where the mountain always plays the leading role. .
 Hours of waiting for perfect light, for the sun to graze the ridge, for a silhouette positioned with millimetre precision.
 For the Tairraz family, photography is an art.
 So is patience.

 Maison Tairraz - 162, avenue Michel Croz - Chamonix-Mont-Blanc